cnguyen50/1800_202510_BBY12/README.md

 # Project Name

 ## Overview
-Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.
+Managing medical information can be challenging, particularly for the elderly and their caregivers.
+HealthHub, a client-side JavaScript web application, helps manage medication details, doctor contact information, appointments, and emergency contacts.
+The goal is to make the task of tracking important health information simple through a single app with a clean and intuitive user interface.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the COMP1800 course, applying User-Centred Design practices, agile project management processes, and Firebase backend services.

 ---

 ## Features

-Example:
-- Real-time weather updates for any city.
+- A dashboard with quick access to emergency contacts, doctor appointments, medication details and medical service cards, allowing care receivers to quickly find important health information when needed.
 - Responsive design for desktop and mobile.
-- Displays temperature, humidity, and weather conditions.
+- Individual pages to display and add/edit medical information.

 ---

 ## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, Bootstrap 5, JavaScript
-- **Backend**: Firebase for hosting
+- **Backend**: Firebase (Hosting, Authentication)
 - **Database**: Firestore
-- **API**: OpenWeatherMap API
+- **API**: Firebase SDK APIs

 ---

 ## Usage

-1. Open your browser and visit `http://localhost:3000`.
-2. Enter the name of the city in the search bar and press enter.
-3. View the weather information displayed on the screen.
+1. Visit the deployed app: `https://bby12-a52bd.web.app/`.
+2. Click the HealthHub logo (top-left) to log in
+3. Use these test credentials:
+     - Email: `demo01@gmail.com`
+     - Password: `demo01`
+4. Explore these features:
+     - View medical information dashboard
+     - Manage emergency contacts
+     - Add/edit appointments
+     - Add/edit doctors
+     - Add/edit medications
+     - Upload medical documents

+### Important Notes
+- This is a **demo account** with sample data
+- Do not enter real personal health information

 ---

 ## Project Structure

-Example:
 ```
-project-name/
+1800_202510_BBY12/
+├── fonts/
+├── images/
+├── pages/
-├── src/
+├── scripts/
-│   ├── index.html
+│   ├── main.js
-│   ├── style.css
+│   ├── authentication.js
-│   ├── app.js
+│   ├── firebaseAPI_Team12.js
-│   └── components/
+├── styles/
+├── text/
-├── package.json
+├── firebase.json
+│── index.html
 ├── README.md
 └── .gitignore
 ```